cometa-rocks/cometa/ee/Cometa-Kubernetes-deployment.md

 <br>
 <br>

-**Note:** If this works, we can consider the PV Step resolved and proceed with the further installation.
+**Note:** If this works, we can consider the PV step is resolved and proceed with the further installation.